5l1v3r1/EventLogs/README.md

 3. bulk_evtx_search.py - A tool to search for keywords in large repositories of windows event log files (evtx) where standard review may be tedious.
-Output in evtx xml format, multiprocessing capable to optimise speed
+On search hit, output event record in Evtx xml format to outfile, multiprocessing capable to optimise speed

 	$ python bulk_evtx_search.py -s "<search,strings,comma,delimited>" <input/folder> <output/file.path>